Dr. Xu's Wellbeing Branch (Tianhe)

 What are alternatives to Dr. Xu's Wellbeing Branch (Tianhe) in Guangzhou?

 For a step up in formality and price, Taian Table is the reference point for contemporary fine dining in Guangzhou.
 Song offers a different register, focusing on a more intimate format.
-Within the Cantonese category at a comparable or slightly higher price, these are the addresses worth measuring Dr. Xu's against — though Dr. Xu's Michelin Plate recognition at ¥¥ pricing is harder to match for value.
+Within the Cantonese category at a comparable or slightly higher price, these are the addresses worth measuring Dr. Xu's against; though Dr. Xu's Michelin Plate recognition at ¥¥ pricing is harder to match for value.

 Is Dr. Xu's Wellbeing Branch (Tianhe) good for a special occasion?

 It is a reasonable choice for a low-key celebratory meal, particularly if the occasion calls for Cantonese cooking rather than a formal tasting format.
-Two Michelin Plates give it enough credibility to mark the moment, and the seventh-floor location in Nanya Zhonghe Plaza separates it from the noise of street-level dining.
+Two Michelin Plates give it enough credibility to mark the moment, the seventh-floor location in Nanya Zhonghe Plaza separates it from the noise of street-level dining.
 For a high-ceremony occasion requiring private rooms or a longer tasting experience, a Star-level venue would be a stronger fit.

 Is the tasting menu worth it at Dr. Xu's Wellbeing Branch (Tianhe)?